MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-virtualsystemmigrationservice.md

 ---
-Description: Represents a service that controls the migration of virtual systems between host systems.
+description: Represents a service that controls the migration of virtual systems between host systems.
 This class also verifies whether a pending migration is likely to succeed. ms.assetid: 28948a36-3b92-4d52-9a48-aaa155e7fad5
 title: CIM_VirtualSystemMigrationService class
 ms.topic: reference